Investing in your future and the worlds

 When using data retrieval or the online PDF request tax transcript options, when prompted, you should enter the address you filed your tax returns with.
 If you must order a paper version to be mailed to your new address you may be able to request a tax return transcript via telephone or you may need to complete the IRS Form 4506T-EZ to request a free copy of a Tax Return Transcript.

-I tried using IRS Data Retrieval, but I am having trouble with my PIN.
+I tried using IRS Data Retrieval, but I am having trouble with my FSA ID username and password.
 What should I do?